2025 Para Ice Hockey Paralympic Qualification Tournament

-The 2025 Para Ice Hockey Paralympic Qualification Tournament is the final qualification tournament for the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo.
-Held between 5 to 10 November 2025, the qualifier will be held in Norwegian town, Jessheim, at the Jessheim Is- og Flerbrukshall.
-Six teams, from pools A and B of the world championships, will take part.
-The top two teams in the qualifier will secure the last two spots in the Paralympics.
+The 2025 Para Ice Hockey Paralympic Qualification Tournament was the final qualification tournament for the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo.
+Held between 5 and 10 November 2025, the qualifier was played in Norwegian town of Jessheim, at the Jessheim Is- og Flerbrukshall.
+Six teams, from pools A and B of the world championships, took part.
+The top two teams in the qualifier secured the last two spots in the Paralympics.

-Japan would win the tournament and along with Slovakia, qualify for the 2026 Winter Paralympics.
+Japan won the tournament and along with Slovakia, qualified for the 2026 Winter Paralympics.

 Japan's Itsuki Ito was named best forward, and Wataru Horie was announced as the best goalkeeper in the tournament.

 Host selection

 On 8 July 2025, Jessheim, Norway was awarded the hosting rights.
 Regarding the hosting announcement, Espen Hegde, president of the local organising committee said:

 “The Norwegian Ice Hockey Association and the city of Jessheim are honoured and grateful to be hosting the Paralympic Qualification Tournament.
 The table is set for a very exciting event, and we look forward to welcoming all teams and participants.”

 Michelle Laflamme, World Para Ice Hockey manager, proclaimed:

 “The Paralympic Winter Games Qualification Tournament is bound to bring out some of the best action we have ever seen in our sport, as teams play for last chance spots to for the Milano Cortina 2026 Games.
 We are thrilled to have Norway – a hockey hotbed and one of the original nations of our sport – host this crucial event in what is turning into our most competitive Paralympic cycle yet.”